 Careers and graduate prospects

-The Department of Health’s Improving Access to Psychological Therapies (IAPT) programme looks to improve access to evidence-based talking therapies in the NHS and other qualified healthcare providers, through the continuous growth of the psychological therapy workforce and services.
+The Department of Health’s Improving Access to Psychological Therapies (IAPT) programme looks to improve access to evidence-based talking therapies within the NHS and through other qualified healthcare providers, by continuous growth of the psychological therapy workforce and its services.
 As a graduate of this course, you’ll become part of this workforce.

-On successful completion of this course, you’ll meet the British Association of Behavioural and Cognitive Psychotherapies’ (BABCP) minimum training standards for the practice of CBT, meaning you’re eligible to apply for accreditation and work as a High Intensity CBT Practitioner.
-100% of graduates from this course go on to full-time employment or further study.* Our alumni work for NHS trusts throughout the UK and mental health organisations.
+On successful completion of this course, you’ll meet the British Association of Behavioural and Cognitive Psychotherapies’ (BABCP) minimum training standards for the practice of CBT.
+This means you’ll be eligible to apply for accreditation and work as a high intensity CBT practitioner.
+99% of our psychology graduates go on to employment or further study (Graduate Outcomes survey 2020, HESA).
+Our alumni work for NHS trusts and mental health organisations throughout the UK.